Legal separation vs divorce: what's the difference? Read on to learn about the advantages of each, and a critical difference between the two.

 The substance of separation agreements is quite similar to divorce settlement agreements.
 It should include:

-A key difference between divorce and legal separations is that a divorce decree formally ends the marriage.
+A key difference between separation and divorce is that a divorce decree formally ends the marriage.

 A divorce settlement agreement covers all the same things included in a separation agreement, though, and the processes are similar in several ways.